SanzharMrz/face-segmentation-baseline/README.md

 ```

 # Results
-After running scripts you will have, two files
+After running scripts you will have, two files:
 ```python
 a = np.loadtxt('Aishwariya_Rai_(face)_array.out', delimiter=',')
 ```